Facebook pages for businesses has changed a lot over the recent years, I’m sure you’d agree.

-The reason why posting frequently throughout the day is so important is so that you can give something for your audience to engage and interact with as often as possible.
+Another reason why posting frequently throughout the day is so important is so that you can give something for your audience to engage and interact with as often as possible.

-And don’t forget that not all of your current fans will be on Facebook at the same time to see your posts.
+And don’t forget that not all of your fans will be on Facebook at the same time to see your posts.

 If you’re struggling to find content to post every day, and as frequently, there’s a great tool called Post Planner you might want to check out.

 Saturday – Post a question, reader poll to encourage engagement.
+(Status Update)

 Be sure to keep an eye out on your ‘posts statistics’ and look at the ‘engagement’ column.
 Then click to select ‘likes’, ‘comments’ and ‘shares’.